eudoxia0/eudoxia0.github.io/article/_drafts/ad-hoc-emacs-packages-with-nix.md

 You can use [git submodules][sub] for this, but I have an irrational aversion to submodules.
-Instead I did something far worse: I wrote a [Makefile][make] to download the `.el` from GitHub with `curl`, and used [home-manager][hm] to put copy it into my `.emacs.d`.
+Instead I did something far worse: I wrote a [Makefile][make] to download the `.el` from GitHub, and used [home-manager][hm] to copy it into my `.emacs.d`.
 Which is nasty.
 And of course this only works for small, single-file packages.
-And there are other problems: whatever dependencies your vendored packages need have to be specified in `extraPackages`, which confuses the packages _you_ want directly, with the transitive dependencies of your vendored packages.
+And, on top of that: whatever dependencies your vendored packages need have to be listed in `extraPackages`, which confuses the packages _you_ want, with the transitive dependencies of your vendored packages.

 I felt like [the orange juice bit][oj] from _The Simpsons_.
 There must be a